viamrobotics/docs/docs/components/base/sensor-controlled.md

 # SMEs: Rand H., Martha J.
 ---

-A `sensor-controlled` base supports a wheeled robotic base with feedback control from a movement sensor.
+A `sensor-controlled` base supports a robotic base with feedback control from a movement sensor.

 {{% alert title="Requirements" color="note" %}}
 1 or more [movement sensors](/components/movement-sensor) providing:

-- Linear and angular velocity feedback, used by the bases' [SetVelocity()](/components/base/#setvelocity) endpoint
+- Linear and angular velocity feedback, used by the base's [SetVelocity()](/components/base/#setvelocity) endpoint
-- Orientation feedback, used by the bases' [Spin()](/components/base/#spin) endpoint
+- Orientation feedback, used by the base's [Spin()](/components/base/#spin) endpoint
   {{% /alert %}}

-To configure a `sensor-controlled` base as a component of your machine, first configure the base and required [movement sensor(s)](/components/movement-sensor/).
+To configure a `sensor-controlled` base as a component of your machine, first configure the [model of base](/components/base/) you want to wrap with feedback control and each required [movement sensor(s)](/components/movement-sensor/).
 To see what models of movement sensor report which feedback, reference the appropriate column in [Movement Sensor API](/components/movement-sensor/#api).

 Configure a `sensor-controlled` base as follows: